m0h4jir/weatherapp/readme.md

 # Deploy a Weather-App 🌤️ Using Kubernetes☸️

-In this project, I designed and deployed a fully functional application using a microservices architecture, which significantly enhanced my understanding of container orchestration and automated deployment processes with **Kubernetes (minikube)**
+In this project, I designed and deployed a fully functional application using a microservices architecture, which significantly enhanced my understanding of container orchestration and automated deployment processes with **Kubernetes (minikube)**.

 ![Weather Topologie](./Images/topologie.gif)